diglet48/FOC-Stim/docs/focstim-v3-flashing.md

 **To enter the bootloader:** turn on the power, then briefly short the reset pin to ground.

-In the bootloader, the firmware can be programmed with STM32CubeProg. (default settings, 115200 baud, RTS/DTR low).
+In the bootloader, the following actions can be performed with the STM32CubeProgrammer CLI:

-You must program the .elf file, not the .bin file.
-The .bin file does not work due to split memory bank architecture of the 128Kb chips.

-If you get an error reading the option bytes, this appears to be a bug in the STM32CubeProgrammer GUI.
-You can fix it with this command: `.\STM32_Programmer_CLI.exe -c port=COM4 -e all`. (replace COM4 with your board COM port).
+Erase the flash: `.\STM32_Programmer_CLI.exe -c port=COM4 -e all`

+Program the firmware: `.\STM32_Programmer_CLI.exe -c port=COM4 -d firmware.elf`
+(`.hex` also works. `.bin` does not work)

+Start the firmware: `.\STM32_Programmer_CLI.exe -c port=COM4 -g 0x08000000`

+Using the GUI to program the board will often fail.

 **To start the board:** short the SCL / Boot0 pin to ground before flipping the power switch.
 If done succesfully, one of the LEDs will turn on.